-Today, I practice with a partner Renee Mendoza in Mountain View, just down the block from Google, and down the freeway from Stanford, where I received my undergraduate degree in political science.
-Practice is booming, my clients know they’re in good hands, and the bench at least listens when I speak.
+Today, I practice with a partner Renee Mendoza in Redwood City, California, down the freeway from Stanford, where I received my undergraduate degree in political science.

 I count myself incredibly lucky to find the practice of law more satisfying with each year.
 I continually see new wrinkles in the law, I meet people whose lives I can better with the skills I bring to the table.

 My life is full.